ora-io/docs/resources/faq.md

 It needs to be noted that zkML for huge AI models are not possible, or the zk proof generation of zkML approach is much slower than opML approach.

-### I want to build with ORA's onchain AI, what can I choose?
+### I want to build with ORA's on-chain AI, what can I choose?

-You have multiple options for building ORA's onchain AI:
+You have multiple options for building ORA's on-chain AI:

 * zkML of [keras2circom](https://github.com/ora-io/keras2circom) (the most battle-tested and performant zkML framework)
 * [opML](https://arxiv.org/abs/2401.17555) of [AI Oracle](../cle/ai-oracle/) (run huge model like LlaMA2-7B and Stable Diffusion now)
-* zk+opML with [opp/ai](https://arxiv.org/abs/2402.15006) (futuristic onchain AI fuses zkML's privacy and opML's scalability)
+* zk+opML with [opp/ai](https://arxiv.org/abs/2402.15006) (futuristic on-chain AI fuses zkML's privacy and opML's scalability)

 We recommend you [build with AI Oracle with opML](../cle/ai-oracle/), because it is production-ready and out-of-the-box, with support to LlaMA2-7B and Stable Diffusion.